Popniten/ts-express-boilerplate/README.md

 ### Using Vagrant

-(But really... uninstall Windows, and use Docker in linux instead.)
+(But really... uninstall Windows, and use Docker instead.)

 ```bash
 vagrant up